 A. Verhappen: The challenge we are trying to address is to make the book a general reference guide for practitioners as well as a study guide for the Certified Automation Professional® (CAP®) exam.
 The book collects the wisdom of many different experts between its covers.
 These experts share tips on how to successfully design, install, and maintain automation systems so readers don’t have to go through all the trials and error of trying to master these practices on their own.

 Blog Author Q&A Free Bonus!
-Click this link to download a free 116-page excerpt from A Guide to the Automation Body of Knowledge.
 To purchase a copy of this book, click here.

 Q. What makes this book different than other books on the subject?
 What differentiates it?